Big Shoals State Park

 A NOTE FROM THE MANAGER

-Big Shoals offers just about every outdoor activity you can imagine, hiking, biking, paddling, birding, and more.
 Pack your camera and picnic lunch and come check out Florida's only class III rapids!
 When the water level on the Suwannee River is between 59 and 61 feet above mean sea level, the Big Shoals rapids earn a Class III Whitewater classification.
 Please contact the Ranger Station for accurate river levels.

 Big Shoals Public Lands offer over 6 miles of river frontage in the park where visitors can hike the trails along the riverbanks.
 We invite you to walk the beautiful nature trails or have a nice picnic under the oaks.
 This is a day you'll long remember, the ideal family outing.
 Big Shoals State Park also offers you a chance to be able to view numerous birding and wildlife opportunities while hiking, biking or horseback riding some of the 28 miles of trails within the park.
 For those people that like to hike in the late afternoon, we have a bat house at the Big Shoals entrance, which everyone should see.
-Anyone that sticks around for the sunset will be able to see hundreds of Mexican Free-Tailed Bats fly out of the bat house at sunset.
+Anyone that sticks around for the sunset will be able to see hundreds of Mexican Free-Tailed Bats fly out of the bat house.

 Please remember to exercise caution while visiting the park and spending time in any outdoor setting.
 Ticks are prevalent in many outdoor environments; including State Parks.
 We strongly encourage you to use repellant while visiting our park for your safety.
 Typical tick borne diseases include Rocky Mountain spotted fever, Lyme disease and the more common Ehrichliosis.
 Repellant is sold at the Stephen Foster State Park Gift Shop for your convenience.
 According to the Florida Dept. of Health, most tick bites do not result in illness; therefore treatment is not recommended unless a person becomes ill.